kevintran-dev/digimontcgbuilder/README.md

 - npm start in each folder to start
 - npm test to run tests

-Create an account or log in to start.
+Create an account or log in to save your decks.

 ## What You Can Do
 - Users should be able to search for specific cards by name, type, color, attribute, or stage.